Fixed-Support Wasserstein Barycenters: Computational Hardness and Fast Algorithm: Preliminaries and Technical Background

-Using Cuturi's entropic approach to the classical OT problem~\citep{Cuturi-2013-Sinkhorn}, we define a regularized version of the fixed support Wasserstein barycenter problem~\eqref{prob:barycenter}, where an entropic penalty is added to the Wasserstein barycenter objective.
+Using Cuturi's entropic approach to the OT problem~\citep{Cuturi-2013-Sinkhorn}, we define a regularized version of the FS-WBP in Eq.~\eqref{prob:barycenter}, where an entropic regularization term is added to the Wasserstein barycenter objective.
 The resulting formulation is as follows: